network-space/RDT-using-eBPF/README.md

 ##### 3
 Receives packets from ring buffer.
 Sometimes the ring buffer sends partial information of a packet.
 So the size of the ring buffer is not enough.
 If it detects this, sends a NACK message to the sender for the specific packet. (goto **4**) Else, stores the packet.

+### Proposed System: a Version that is Not Utilizing eBPF
+To be continued...